markrickert/WeatherMotion/Readme.md

 Current status
 ---
 Not Complete.
-Has critical bugs at runtime.

-Please feel free to help me get everything working by forking and sending apull request! :)
+Please feel free to help me get everything working and tested by forking and sending a pull request! :)